Shivaang1995/Rock-Paper-Scissor-Game/README.md

 10. Select board Arduino uno-->port(arduino uno)
 11. upload the code.

-Note: Sometimes we find problem in uploading the code, In such case go to device manager-->selsct port-->Click on USB Port-->go to portsetting-->click on advanced-->enable the port by click on second checkbox.
+Note: Sometimes we find problem in uploading the code, In such case go to device manager-->select port-->Click on USB Port-->go to portsetting-->click on advanced-->enable the port by clicking on second checkbox.